 We see many cases of mange at Wildlife Aid, and the good news is that we treat the majority of them successfully, with the foxes recovering and returning to the wild in a much healthier state.

 Wildlife Aid sell a homeopathic mange treatment, which is delivered in liquid form into the fox’s food.
-It takes a couple of weeks to kick in, but in many cases a marked improvement will be seen after 4 or 5 weeks.
+It can take several weeks for any improvement to be visible.
 Click here to order mange treatment.

 Click here to read a more detailed account of Sarcoptic mange in foxes (external content: Wildlife Online)